 Operation of the aggregate and concrete production during Phase 1 has the potential to significantly impact water quality from the release of mercury, chromium and wastewater with elevated pH and suspended solids.
 Potential water quality impacts would be mitigated through permitting requirements established by the RWQCB.
-It is expected that the facility would be permitted under the General WDRs for Aggregate and/or Concrete Facilities (general order) or if the general order has not been approved, the RWQCB may permit the facility under an MRP.
-Regardless of the specific permitting structure, the RWQCB will set discharge prohibitions that contain, at a minimum, the project-specific stipulations set forth in MM 3.9-2.
-Implementation of MM 3.9-2, and other permitting requirements which would be established by the RWQCB, would reduce water quality impacts related to operation of the aggregate and concrete facility to less than significant with mitigation.
+It is expected that the facility would be permitted under the General WDRs for

+Aggregate and/or Concrete Facilities (general order) or if the general order has not been approved, the RWQCB may permit the facility under a MRP.
+Regardless of the specific permitting structure, the RWQCB will set discharge prohibitions that contain, at a minimum, the project-specific stipulations set forth in Mitigation Measure 3.9-2.
+Implementation of Mitigation Measure 3.9-2, and other permitting requirements which would be established by the RWQCB, would reduce water quality impacts related to operation of the aggregate and concrete facility to a less-than-significant level.